 While your budget is always a key consideration, the lowest bidder isn’t always the best choice for security.
 In this industry, you often get what you pay for.
 Extremely low rates can be a red flag, potentially indicating undertrained guards, inadequate insurance, or poor management.
 Instead of focusing solely on the price tag, consider the value you’re receiving.
 A quality security service invests in its officers, providing them with the training and support needed to handle any situation effectively.
 This level of professionalism is a far better long-term investment for protecting your business or property.

-Verify Training and Certifications
+Verify Their Training and Certifications

 A professional security guard’s skills are built on a foundation of rigorous training and proper certification.
 Before hiring any company, ask about their training standards.
 Guards should, at a minimum, hold all state-required certifications.
 For armed security guards, this is even more critical.
 Inquire about their specific firearms training, qualifications, and requirements for ongoing practice.
 Reputable companies will be transparent about their hiring and training processes, ensuring every officer on your property is prepared, licensed, and fully qualified to be there.